zilliztech/zdoc/docs/tutorials/cluster/connect-to-cluster.md

 # Connect to Cluster

-This guide provides step-by-step instructions on how to connect to a cluster.
+This article offers a systematic guide on connecting to a cluster.

 ## Before you start{#before-you-start}

-Before proceeding, ensure that you have completed the following steps:
+Ensure the following prerequisites are met before proceeding:

 - You have registered an account with Zilliz Cloud.
 For details, see [Register with Zilliz Cloud](./register-with-zilliz-cloud) .